 He died at St. Louis, Missouri on June 5, 1843.
 He was first buried at Christ Church Cemetery, however, when it closed a friend had his remains reinterred at Bellefontaine Cemetery.

-Joshua Pilcher was believed to have been wealthy at his death, as he owned real estate and more than 150 slaves.
+Allegedly, Joshua Pilcher was believed to have been wealthy at his death, as he owned real estate and more than 150 slaves.
 However, his relatives were surprised at his will, which did not mention most of his holdings.
 The family was never able to solve the estate issues.
+Pilcher’s wealth is in question though as we have found no clear source that he ever owned slaves.